mysterythemes/news-portal/readme.txt

 == Description ==

 News Portal is the ultimate magazine theme with creative design and powerful features that allow you to quickly and easily create a style to suit your needs.
 It is completely built on Customizer which allows you to customize most of the theme settings easily with live previews.
 It is the fully widgetized theme so as to let users manage the website using the easy to use widgets.
+You can import the whole beautiful demo in just one click.
 News Portal Theme is the best choice to create a Beautiful & Powerful News/magazine/blog websites with ease.
-Get free support at https://mysterythemes.com/support/forum/themes/free-themes/ and check the demo at http://demo.mysterythemes.com/news-portal-landing/
+Get free support at https://mysterythemes.com/support/forum/themes/free-themes/ and check the demo at https://demo.mysterythemes.com/news-portal-demos/

 == Installation ==